 The FILEDATETIME function in VBA takes just one argument, a full File Path, and it returns the last time the file was modified.

-If the file has been saved, a date and time will be returned in the Immediate Window, if not, an error will be returned.
+If the file has been saved, a date and time will be returned to the Immediate Window, if not, an error will be returned.

 By catching the error you will know if the file has ever been saved.